Arc diagrams and 2-term simple-minded collections of preprojective algebras of type $A$: Preliminaries

 \section{Preliminaries}

 \textbf{Notation} Fix a natural number $n\geq1$.
-Throughout this paper, let $K$ be a field.
-For an algebra $A$ over $K$, we denote by $\mod A$ the category of finitely generated right $A$-modules and by $\Db(\mod A)$ the bounded derived category of $\mod\La$.
+For a finite dimensional algebra $A$ over an algebraically closed field $K$, we denote by $\mod A$ the category of finitely generated right $A$-modules and by $\Db(\mod A)$ the bounded derived category of $\mod A$.